Self-stabilizing Graph Exploration by a Single Agent: Introduction

-In this paper, we address the exploration problem in much harder setting: we consider \emph{self-stabilizing exploration}.
-Specifically, we do not assume any specific initial global state (or \emph{configuration}) of a network.
-In other words, when the agent begins an exploration, (i) the location of the agent in $G$ is arbitrary, (ii) the state of the agent is arbitrary, and (iii) the content of each whiteboard is arbitrary.
-The agent has to visit all nodes in $G$ starting from any (possibly inconsistent) configuration.
+In this paper, we tackle the exploration problem under a more challenging setting: \emph{self-stabilizing exploration}.
+We do not presuppose any specific initial global state (or \emph{configuration}) of the network.
+This means that at the start of the exploration, (i) the agent's location within $G$ is arbitrary, (ii) the agent's state is arbitrary, and (iii) the content of each whiteboard is arbitrary.
+The agent is required to visit all nodes in $G$ from any potentially inconsistent configuration.
+Generally, an algorithm is considered self-stabilizing \cite{dijkstra82} for problem $P$ if it can solve $P$ starting from any configuration.
+Self-stabilizing algorithms are capable of handling any type of transient faults, such as temporary memory corruption, making their design both practically and theoretically significant.
+We evaluate algorithms using two metrics: cover time, which is the number of moves required to visit all nodes, and memory usage, which includes the storage needed for the state of the agent and the state of each node.

-Generally, we say that an algorithm is self-stabilizing \cite{dijkstra82} for problem $P$ if it solves $P$ starting from an arbitrary configuration.
-A self-stabilizing algorithm tolerates any kind of transient faults such as temporal memory corruption.
-It also tolerates the change of the topology of a graph, that is, any combination of the addition of nodes and/or edges and the deletion of nodes and/or edges unless the resulting graph violates the specification that we assume.
-In our case, a self-stabilizing algorithm tolerates any change of the topology unless the graph is partitioned into two or more connected components.
-Therefore, it is both practically and theoretically important to design self-stabilizing algorithms.

 Generally speaking, several studies tackle a variety of problems involving mobile agents in the self-stabilizing setting \cite{BPT07,MT10,ODM17}.
 In this setting, the number of agents in the graph is fixed.
 In our case (\ie self-stabilizing exploration by a single agent), the number of agents is always exactly one: we do not consider configurations where no agent exists, or where two or more agents are present.
 Therefore, this setting may be particularly suitable for applications where physical robots operate in a field represented by an undirected graph, and the robots can leave information in some way at each intersection in the field.